mwouts/itables/docs/custom_css.md

 The `show` function has a `style` argument that determines the style for that particular table.

 The default value for `style` is `"table-layout:auto;width:auto;margin:auto;caption-side:bottom"`.
-When `scrollX` is `True`, `margin:auto` gets replaced with `margin:0` to avoid misaligned headers.
-Without `width:auto`, tables with few columns still take the full notebook width in Jupyter.
+Without `width:auto`, tables with few columns are stretched to fit the container width.
-Using `margin:auto` makes non-wide tables centered in Jupyter.
+Using `margin:auto` makes non-wide tables centered.

 ## Position and width